venkat44488/DevOps_Utils/terraform/readme.md

 ## FAQ'S in terraform
-### Q) where do you maintain state files?
+-  where do you maintain state files?
    1. state files will be maintained in s3.
    2. object lock option is there in aws s3.
    3. we can create dynamodb table and configure in terraform.tf file

  - What is the difference between Terraform state and Terraform plan?
   - Terraform state is a file that keeps track of the resources Terraform manages, while Terraform plan generates an execution plan that shows what actions Terraform will take to achieve the desired infrastructure state.